 The Manchester Triage System (MTS) is a series of clinical risk management tools used by clinicians worldwide to enable them to safely manage patient flow when clinical need far exceeds capacity.
 The following clinical risk management tools are available:

-- Emergency Triage: Emergency departments and Ambulance services
+Emergency departments and Ambulance services

 and Advice: Urgent care desks

 - Prehospital Pathfinder: Ambulances

 - SAFE pathways:

 robust ongoing review is carried out routinely so that the tools stay safe,

 process for MTS content is managed by Wiley on behalf of the Advanced Life

 that you understand the governance processes in terms of training, audit and

 We have licencing options for: